-- Email Washington State Health Alliance to request technical specifications that include 11 claims-based measures of Choosing Wisely recommendations and three clinical-based measures.
+- Email Washington Health Alliance to request technical specifications that include 11 claims-based measures of Choosing Wisely recommendations and three clinical-based measures.
 All are updated to ICD-10.
 If you are interested in implementation, these measures are all Choosing Wisely-specific.

 Guides and Toolkits

 - These case studies offer practical examples of efforts to reduce overuse across a wide range of topics, and can be helpful learning tools for your own implementation strategies.
 They can aid practices and systems in:

 - assessing which tools, engagement strategies and quality improvement techniques might work in their your home settings,

 - identifying strengths you can build on.

 - The Washington State Medical Association and the Washington State Choosing Wisely Task Force developed resources outlining several recommend actions that physicians, hospitals, health care organizations and payers can take to reduce unnecessary pre-op testing, including clinical team education, EHR prompts, checklists and more.

 - This resource from North Carolina Healthcare Quality Alliance includes a clinician implementation plan, activities to consider for your community and examples specific to reducing antibiotic use.